abhmishr1/HIP/docs/how-to/performance_guidelines.rst

 serviced at the throughput of the constant cache for cache hits, or the throughput of the device memory otherwise.

-Texture and surface memory are stored in device memory and cached in texture cache.
-This setup optimizes 2D spatial locality, leading to better performance for threads reading close 2D addresses.
-Reading device memory through texture or surface fetching can be advantageous, offering higher bandwidth for local texture fetches or surface reads, offloading addressing calculations, allowing data broadcasting, and optional conversion of 8-bit and 16-bit integer input data to 32-bit floating-point values on-the-fly.
+Texture and surface memory are stored in the device memory and cached in the texture cache.
+This setup optimizes 2D spatial locality, which leads to better performance for threads reading close 2D addresses.
+Reading device memory through texture or surface fetching provides the following advantages:
+- Higher bandwidth for local texture fetches or surface reads.
+- Offloading addressing calculation.
+- Data broadcasting.
+- Optional conversion of 8-bit and 16-bit integer input data to 32-bit floating-point values on the fly.

 .. _instruction optimization:
 Optimization for maximum instruction throughput